 Theme: Sport: Rockley (women's cricket).
-Date: 1900s - Queanbeyan was the centre and starting point for Rockley in this district.
-Kittie McKenzie was one of many young women who benefited from the new sport.
+Date: 1900s.
+Details: Queanbeyan was the centre and starting point for Rockley in this district.
+May Keyte was one of many young women who benefited from the new sport for women and travelled to Long Bay to participate with Queanbeyan clubs.
 Ref: Con-UM; Lea-QD.p134; QA; QO; She-OG.p21.